 - that your information is provided to you or a third party in a portable format (again, in certain circumstances).

-If you would like to: engage any of the rights that you have under data protection legislation or ask a question, please contact the Data Protection Officer using one of the methods set out at the below.
+If you would like to engage any of the rights that you have under data protection legislation or ask a question, please contact the Data Protection Officer using the contact details above.

 Requests for information made to the Commission